Piyush1165205/Excel-Practice/README.md

+📊 Excel Projects
-Excel Projects
+Welcome to my Excel Projects repository!
-This repository contains a collection of small Excel projects created to practice and showcase skills in data analysis, visualization, formulas, and automation.
+This collection showcases small but impactful projects built using Microsoft Excel for data analysis, visualization, and automation.
-Each project demonstrates different Excel functionalities, from basic formulas to advanced data handling.

-📂 Contents
+📂 Project Highlights
-Data analysis using Excel formulas
+✅ Data cleaning & transformation

-Interactive charts and dashboards
+✅ Interactive dashboards & charts

-Conditional formatting for data insights

-Pivot tables for summarizing large datasets
+✅ Pivot tables for summarizing data
+✅ Conditional formatting for insights

-Automation using macros (where applicable)
+✅ Basic automation using macros (where applicable)

 🎯 Purpose
-These projects are built for:
+These projects are designed to:

-Practicing Excel skills
+Practice and improve Excel skills

-Exploring data cleaning and visualization techniques
+Explore data visualization techniques

-Building a portfolio for data-related roles
+Build a portfolio for data-related roles

 🛠 Tools Used
-Microsoft Excel 2019 / Microsoft 365
+Microsoft Excel (2019 / Microsoft 365)

+Built-in functions, formulas, and charts

+Pivot tables & conditional formatting

+Basic VBA for automation (optional projects)

-📌 How to Use
+🚀 How to Use
-Clone or download this repository.
+Clone or download the repository.

-Open any .xlsx file in Excel.
+Open any .xlsx file in Microsoft Excel.

-Explore formulas, charts, and automation in each project.
+Explore formulas, charts, and dashboards.

+📸 Preview
+(Add screenshots of your best projects here)
+Example:

+📌 About Me
+I’m passionate about data analysis and constantly learning new tools to turn raw data into meaningful insights.
+Connect with me on LinkedIn or explore my other projects here on GitHub.